wp-plugins/nextgen-facebook/readme.txt

 	* *None*
 * **New Features**
 	* Added the 'Check for Header Tag Conflicts' option on the NGFB Advanced settings page.
+	* Added the 'Position in bbPress Single' option on the NGFB Sharing Buttons settings page (Pro version).

 = Version 7.7.1.4 =